SDU-SW-Engineering/Reconfigurable-I4-Middleware-Software-Architecture/README.md

 The purpose of the following class diagrams is to provide an overview of the functionality of the system and the structure of the code base.
 For each view, both a coarse and a fine grained view are presented.
 The notation of the coarse grained view is based on the "uses" style presented by Documenting Software Architecture.
 The notation of the fine grained view is based on UML, including both the "uses" style and the generalization style presented in Documenting Sofware Architecture
 For each class diagram, an Element catalogue is provided to describe the individual elements.
+The element catalogues are composed of several columns describing levels, where the levels describe the nesting level in terms of packages, e.g. if package x is the root package, it will be level 1, whereas a package inside package x would be in level 2.
 #### **Orchestrator Class Diagram**
 ***Coarse grained view***